ABSecure/OdooEpsonEPOS/README.md

 ## Installation

 Simply add the OdooEpsonEpos folder into your modules folder and activate.
 Any preparation printers configured to use Epson will now be printing clearer, quicker and in colour 🥳

+Desinged for V19 only.
+Untested on anything else.
+But the code is so basic I am sure it would be easy to get working on older versions.